-[pullquote type=”2″ align=”right”]It creates a group of children who feel left out of the festivities because their parents can’t afford it, and it provides a convenient way for some children to bully others by bragging about going to the party.[/pullquote]While most fundraisers are benign, this kind of fundraiser puts an unfair burden on children whose parents might be struggling just to survive.
+In the past three weeks, my children, ages 6 and 10, have been subjected to a high-pressure sales pitch while at school.
+If they sell a certain number of items (totaling $120), they can go to a Megaparty, complete with inflatables, held during the school day and on school grounds.
+If they don’t sell $120 worth of items, they can’t go to the party and will be left behind in the classroom.
+This fundraiser is used in a number of Huntsville schools, including some where more than 50% of the students receive free or reduced-price lunches.[pullquote type=”2″ align=”right”]It creates a group of children who feel left out of the festivities because their parents can’t afford it, and it provides a convenient way for some children to bully others by bragging about going to the party.[/pullquote]While most fundraisers are benign, this kind of fundraiser puts an unfair burden on children whose parents might be struggling just to survive.
 Children are encouraged by the schools not to sell door-to-door, so that puts the pressure squarely on the shoulders of moms and dads who don’t have an extra $120 to spend on overpriced merchandise.
 In addition, it creates a group of children who feel left out of the festivities because their parents can’t afford it, and it provides a convenient way for some children to bully others by bragging about going to the party.
 This kind of divisiveness should not be promoted by our schools or anyone who works under the umbrella of the school system, such as the Parent Teacher Association (PTA).

 Most fundraising in public schools is coordinated by committees of parents who belong to their school’s PTAs.
 These parents step in and do a wonderful job of helping meet the schools’ needs and going above and beyond what is necessary.
 But the pressure to accomplish certain goals sometimes leads to losing sight of the main priority: helping the kids.
 Fundraising is especially vulnerable to this.